oahr/oahr/src/index.md

 | -------- | ----- | ---- |
 | [Amiga2000 EATX](https://github.com/jasonsbeer/Amiga-2000-EATX) | jasonsbeer | Amiga 2000, EATX form factor |
 | [MiniMig](https://www.minimig.ca/) | EmbeddedSoft | FPGA Amiga, MiniITX form factor |

+!!! disclaimer
+    **This is just a collection of links to open hardware projects.**

+    We have not tested these projects ourselves and therefore cannot provide any warranty, either expressed or implied, regarding their functionality or their potential to cause damage to your hardware or property.
+If you have any questions or encounter any issues with a project, please reach out to the respective project owner for assistance.